balasus1/contractkit/README.md

 - Backend defines contracts
 - Frontend guesses types
 - Docs go out of sync
+- Max.
+4 days or approx. 0.5 sprint are wasted in communicating back and forth with frontend and backend team to keep the REST API Request payloads and Response from Server to keep them aligned and in agreement how the business needs them.

 👉 Contract Kit solves this by making the **API contract the single source of truth**.